AliNisarAhmed/my-notes/dotnet-C#/C#.md

 ### **`abstarct` Method**

-A method that does not have an implementation in the `Base` Class, and therefore, must be `override` in the `Derived` Class.
+- A method that does not have an implementation in the `Base` Class, and therefore, must be `overriden` in the `Derived` Class.

+- `abstract` methods are defined in `abstract` classes (classes that cannot be instantiated)

 ### `sealed` Method

-A method which a `Derived` Class cannot `override`.
+- A method which a `Derived` Class cannot `override`.
 You can seal only a method declared with `override` keyword.
 Hence the method is declared as `sealed override`.

+- You can also use the `sealed` keyword to declare that an individual method in an unsealed class is sealed.

 ### **Extension Method**